epage/epage.github.io/blog/blog/reflecting-on-errors-in-2019.md

 For more, check out [the docs](https://docs.rs/status/) and [the issues](https://github.com/epage/status/issues).
 Like I said, this is a Proof-of-Concept.
 Your help is needed, whether feedback, ideas, or code.
-Even something as simple as encouragement that this is worth persuing would be good feedback into where I put my time.
+Even something as simple as encouragement that this is worth pursuing would be good feedback into where I put my time.